SebastianGlonner/minjector/README.md

 [AMD Specification](https://github.com/amdjs/amdjs-api/wiki/Common-Config#map-)

 # Dont's you want to know
-* Do NOT require a module which has no module defined
 * Do NOT require a module where you set explicity another id for the module than the required path
 ```